joel-lzb/CORNAS/README.md

 		cornasExample1 <- cornas("cornas.config.test4" , "test4_kidneyliver_example.tab")

-You may than print `cornasExample1` to file, or do further processing in R.
+You may then print `cornasExample1` to file, or do further processing in R.

 ## References ##